Alex Neil reveals his surprise reaction to Jermain Defoe's shock announcement to retire

-Sunderland boss Alex Neil reveals his surprise reaction to Jermain Defoe's shock announcement to retire
+Sunderland boss Alex Neil reveals shock at ex-Rangers, Tottenham and England striker's decision

 Alex Neil says it was something of a shock when he found out Jermain Defoe would be announcing his retirement from football.